-United Arab Emirates: The Managing Director & Chief Executive Officer of Emirates Global Aluminium, the largest industrial company in the United Arab Emirates outside oil and gas, has held an open forum with more than 170 of the company’s current and recent graduate trainees to provide guidance on career success and hear their perspectives on making EGA an employer of choice.
+United Arab Emirates, 08 May 2018: The Managing Director & Chief Executive Officer of Emirates Global Aluminium, the largest industrial company in the United Arab Emirates outside oil and gas, has held an open forum with more than 170 of the company’s current and recent graduate trainees to provide guidance on career success and hear their perspectives on making EGA an employer of choice.

 Abdulla Kalban, and six other members of EGA’s Executive Committee, originally joined the company as fresh graduates.
 The young participants in the forum all joined EGA’s 18-month graduate training programme since 2015.